-Similarly, as the size of the supplier group grows then issues appear.
-It is 5.5(5itaows to)55.4bisu(with)5.5a Typicaea4(s5.n organisarce, wth)]T2-21.7869 -1.153 TD0.00 as biodiversity or geosciences attempt to leverage a combined spatial data infrastructure to support their own goals they introduce new factors.
+The overlap between information managed by subject-specific communities in possibly parallel infrastructures can compound problems of data discovery and access.
+This can be viewed from either the consumer or supplier perspective.
+For example, as individuals in communities such as biodiversity or geosciences attempt to leverage a combined spatial data infrastructure to support their own goals they introduce new factors.
 These could be new standards or convention that they commonly require, it could be a new attribution requirement on the data not previously realised, or it could be the need to provide common access to data not otherwise visible from a spatial data infrastructure.